ewjoachim/showdown/README.rst

 Who dies ?
 ^^^^^^^^^^

+(A and B can be any of the 2 players)

-- If A shoots and B reloads, B dies
+- If A shoots while B reloads, B dies
 - If A and B both shoot but B has no more bullets, B dies
-- If A shoots and B issues an invalid command or their program has exited, B dies
+- If A shoots while B issues an invalid command or their program has exited, B dies
-- If A shoots and B issues a command in more than 500ms, B dies
-- If B has not issued a command within 3s, B dies
+- If B has not issued a command within one second (but their program is still running), B dies.
+This rule is to avoid bots that will slow the game at each and every turn.

 In all other cases, the game continues.